yo-goto/ggl.fish/README.md

 # ggl.fish 🏄🏻‍♂️

-> *Simple Google Search from [fish shell](https://fishshell.com)*
+> *Simple Google Search from the command line for [fish shell](https://fishshell.com)*

-This is a simple tool for Google searching from command line made with fish language.
+This is a simple tool for Google searching from the command line made with fish language.
 You can do things below with this script.

+- URL encoding for multibyte character (CJK)
 - Choose your favorite browser
-- Google Search Options
+- Google Search Options:
     - Exact Match
     - Image Search
-    - Language Setting
+    - Specific Language Search
     - Disable Personalized Search
+    - Autosuggest these options
 - Search with specific sites:
     - Github
     - Youtube
     - Stack overflow
     - For Japanese Users: Zenn, Qiita

+This command is developed mainly for macOS.
+For Linux or any other OS, `ggl` internally excutes `xdg-open` command instead of macOS's `open` command.

 ## Installation